Digital Grotesque I (2013)

 Fabrication: Castles Made of Sand

-Digital Grotesque is the first human-scale immersive space entirely constructed out of 3D printed sandstone.
+Digital Grotesque is the first human-scale immersive space entirely constructed out of 3D-printed sandstone.
 A complex geometry consisting of millions of individual facets is printed at a resolution of a fraction of a millimeter to dimensions of a 3.2-meter high enclosed space.
-Its geometry was entirely designed through customized algorithms.
+Every curve, crevice, and texture is born from custom algorithms.

-In using this 3D printed technology, ornamentation and free-form geometries are no longer a prohibitive cost factor.
-The scale of potential thee-dimensional differentiation is brought to a micro-level.
+In using this 3D-printing technology, ornamentation and free-form geometries are no longer a prohibitive cost factor.
+The scale of potential three-dimensional differentiation is brought to a micro-level.
 This technology promises a larger compositional and constructive freedom and a rationalized fabrication of unique, non-standardized architecture.

 For Digital Grotesque, we developed an innovative construction system based on a discrete assembly of smart bricks.
-These 3D printed bricks can have surface formations at a previously unseen level of detail.
-Internally, they are partially hollow with a sub-interior structure to reduce material according to force flow.
+These 3D-printed bricks feature intricate surface details at an unprecedented resolution.
+Internally, they incorporate a partially hollow substructure optimized for material efficiency based on force flow.
 The bricks have integrated labels as well as alignment and lifting details that enable a mortar-free assembly.
 All of these features are directly printed into the brick, without the need for any secondary material or processes.

 In Digital Grotesque, these self-supporting bricks are dimensioned to fit onto standard Euro pallets [120x80cm] for easy transport.
-The material thickness of the bricks varies with their position within the structure and with the loads they need to sustain.
+Their material thickness varies strategically based on position and load-bearing requirements, yet maintains uniform external proportions.

 Schematic of overall structure and of individual bricks

-Printing costs are measured according to the bounding box of the printed forms.
-Thus, printing the most complex form conceivable costs no more - and takes no longer - than printing a simple box.
-By this logic, printing hundreds of individual forms costs no more than printing the same one over and over.
-Complexity and customization are no longer impediments in design, but rather are opportunities waiting to be explored.
+Printing costs are measured according to the dimensions of bounding box of the printed forms.
+This means an intricately detailed, algorithmically complex structure costs exactly the same—and takes no longer to produce—than a simple solid block of equivalent dimensions.
+Furthermore, manufacturing hundreds of unique components becomes as economically viable as printing identical copies.
+In this new paradigm, complexity and customization are no longer impediments in design, but rather are opportunities waiting to be explored.

 De-sanding of printed elements

 Different coatings have been tested with the goal of creating a smooth surface without a significant loss of detail.
 In contrast to the highly technological fabrication-process, traditional methods from conservationists of historic Swiss sandstone buildings were applied.
-Numerous gilding tests were performed, before selecting a traditional coating consisting of pigment, alcohol and shellac.
+After extensive trials with gilding and other coatings, we adopted a traditional shellac-based finish—a blend of pigment, alcohol, and natural resin.
+This solution honors material heritage while providing an optimal balance of smoothness and detail preservation.

 Spraying of water-based paint